Check in / Check out

 Hotel Room Balance

 Your hotel balance is due upon check in, or the following morning if you have arrived after reception is closed.
-We accept Visa and Mastercard, as well as US dollars, Mexican pesos, and Euros.
+We accept Visa, Master Card & AMEX, as well as US dollars, Mexican pesos, and Euros.

 There are ATM’s located both in Tulum Pueblo (town) and along the beach.
 There is an ATM issuing USD right at the entrance of Mezzanine which has been provided from a company that we trust.
 For ATMs that issue Mexican Pesos we recommend using the ones that are affiliated with actual banks, located in Tulum town.

 It is recommended you notify your bank and credit card providers that you are traveling to Mexico to avoid your cards being blocked by your banks fraud prevention.